skeyas/ROS/README.md

 # Homework Seven

 # Homework Eight-One
-This assignment consists of the files
+This assignment consists of the files line_follow.cpp and line_follow.launch.
+It tracks which section of the image received by the camera contains the most blue pixels and outputs to the user which direction to turn based on that.